-It's not acceptable-to City of Salinas or SBP-to have a trail of trash following our rides.
+It's not acceptable-to City of Salinas or the Salinas bike community-to have a trail of trash following rides.
 Pack your trash, or throw it away at a rest stop.
 Remind fellow riders it is not okay to litter.

-At our meeting place, if you see litter, consider picking it up so we leave the place better than we found it.
+At meet-up places, if you see litter, consider picking it up so place is left better than you found it.

-10. Communicate with Fellow Riders-Help Enforce Party Rules
+10. Communicate with Fellow Riders-Help Enforce Ride Rules

-The handful of volunteers who organize the rides cannot be the only ones who enforce the rules.
-We need everyone to speak up.
+The handful of volunteers who organize rides cannot be the only ones who enforce the rules.
+It's important for everyone to speak up.
 No one wants to be an authority figure when they're having a good time!
-But the way to keep this ride going and safe is for everyone to share responsibility for following-and communicating-SBP Bike Party Rules.
+But the way to keep rides going and safe is for everyone to share responsibility for following-and communicating-Ride Rules.

 Be vocal.
 "Stay to the right" is often enough to remind a rider they're slipping.
 If you see a knucklehead littering, simply boo.
-We call it community watch.
+It's called community watch.
 It's the bike community self-monitoring, and when everyone participates, it works.